docker/compose/docs/cli.md

 ### COMPOSE\_FILE

 Specify what file to read configuration from.
-If not provided, Compose will look for `docker-compose.yml` in the current working directory, and then each parent directory successively, until found.
+If not provided, Compose looks for `docker-compose.yml` in the current working directory, and then each parent directory successively, until found.